naz-mul94/company-Based-question/README.md

 - [Microsoft](microsoft)
 - [Salesforce](salesforce)

-### Feel free to show your love ❤️ by putting a star ⭐️ on this project ✌️ .
+### Feel free to show your love ❤️ by putting a star ⭐️ on this project.